 The absolute number of users your app has is mostly a vanity metric and is dangerous to take seriously.
 To avoid errors, you are better off tracking the number of users who are active within a certain interval.
 Depending on the type of your app, the interval can be daily, weekly, monthly, or a combination of them.

-Tracking how long your users stay in-app is another indicator of their engagement.
+Tracking how long your beta testers stay in-app is another indicator of their engagement.
 Again, this will be affected by what kind of app you’re developing; long sessions on a mobile game are great but might indicate an issue for a task reminder app.

 While this might seem like a technical metric, it speaks more about testers’ engagement and commitment to the beta test.
 Remember to keep this number in the context of metrics like DAUs and session duration/frequency.
 If you have a low average per tester but DAUs and session duration seem fine, that might indicate an issue with your reporting process or maybe there just aren’t many bugs to find in the first place.
 You can use the average number of issues reported per tester as a benchmark to measure the individual tester activity against and identify your star testers and your poor performers.